Powerlearnproject/se-day1-assignment-daretechie/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+**Answer:**
+Prompt engineering is the process of designing and refining prompts to effectively interact with AI models, particularly large language models like GPT.
+It help to us to ask clear prompts from the AI model.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+**Answer:**
+*Vague:* Tell me about technology.
+*Improve:* Describe the impact of artificial intelligence on job automation in the manufacturing industry over the last decade.

+The improved propmt is more specific, provide context and clearly mentioned the objective.